 - Commas should be used to set off introductory elements, short phrases that introduce sentences.
 Here’s an example with the introductory element in italics: As I was writing, I gave careful consideration to comma placement.

 - Use commas to set off parenthetical elements.
 A parenthetical element often gives extra but unnecessary information and could be deleted without changing the core meaning of a sentence.
 Here is an example with the parenthetical element shown in italics: The writer made a list of books she wanted to read, mostly books on grammar, and then proceeded to order them.
 Parenthetical elements includes names: The writer, Jane, wanted to read a lot of books.

 - Commas are heavily used with quotation marks.
-They should be placed after dialogue tags when the dialogue follows the tags and should be placed at the end of the dialogue when tags come after the dialogue.
+They should be placed after a dialogue tag when the dialogue follows the tag and should be placed at the end of the dialogue when the tag comes after the dialogue.

 The biggest mistake writers make is using a comma for a pause.
 Some people are actually taught to read their work aloud and then just place commas where all the pauses go (just thinking about it makes me shudder).
 That is surefire way to get your manuscript all marked up in red by your editor.
 And if you don’t have an editor, it’s a surefire way to drive readers crazy.

 Too many punctuation marks in a piece of writing are like rocks in the readers’ shoes.
 They are distracting and uncomfortable.
 Too few punctuation marks are like wearing shoes without traction on a slippery floor.
 Readers will slide all over the place and have trouble following your ideas.